djfoley01/rPyBackup/README.md

  - create hash of password to store in configuration file instead of plain text

 #### TODO client_cli:
- - Update run option to also transfer file
  - Make buffer size, auto scale for different file sizes to improve performance without modification to code
  - Configure logging